 Free NC Foreclosure Prevention

 All of our NC foreclosure prevention services are free.
-Alliance is an US Department of Housing and Urban Development (HUD) approved nonprofit agency, and our certified housing counselors are here to help you avoid foreclosure.
+Alliance is an US Department of Housing and Urban Development (HUD) approved nonprofit agency, and our funding for foreclosure prevention services comes from Federal and State sources.

 NC Foreclosure Prevention Fund